 In addition, you can consider users computer savvy.
-Generally people think that users are divided into 2 groups: beginners (people who hardly use computer) and experts (people who are fluent).
+Generally, people think that users are divided into 2 groups: beginners (people who hardly use computers) and experts (people who are fluent).
 This is not a realistic division.

 A better way to think about it: